 - Why is CNG called as clean fuel?

-- Which herb is called a magical herb and why?
+- Which material is called ‘black gold’? why?

 - Why water is called a universal solvent?